|

 pushes the effective f-stop higher than the f-stop marked on the

-f-stop on the lens.)
+f-stop shown on the lens.)

 The